BodasingiKavya/food-ordering-app-assignment/README.md

 ## Screen shots
-You can see the images of application in assets folder
+You can see the images of application in /assets folder

 ## Testing
 flutter test